kaikaiyao/kubernets/README.md

 ### Using MobaXTerm

-You have configured three tabs in MobaXTerm for ease of use:
+You have configured three tabs in MobaXTerm for convenience:
 - **Windows PowerShell Tab:** For local Docker image building and testing.
 - **EIDF107 Tab:** SSH session to the EIDF Cluster 107.
 - **EIDF029 Tab:** SSH session to the EIDF Cluster 029 (infk8s).

-When you open these tabs, they automatically connect to the corresponding machines.
+Each tab automatically connects to the corresponding machine.

 ### Two-Factor Authentication (TOTP)

-Upon establishing an SSH session, you might be prompted to input a one-time passcode (TOTP) from Microsoft Authenticator.
-This extra security step ensures secure access to the clusters.
+Upon establishing an SSH session, you may be prompted to enter a one-time passcode (TOTP) from Microsoft Authenticator, ensuring secure access to the clusters.